 - Help employees make connections to potential job or projects.
 Look for cross-functional opportunities in different areas even when there isn’t a specific job opening.
 Does a department or team member need additional resources to get a project out the door?
 Maybe an employee would love to contribute their skills to the team.
 This is important to do before they become unchallenged or unmotivated.

-- Take our free, customized talent survey.
-You’ll get specific feedback from EDSI experts on how your company is doing in five critical areas related to talent, including: Assessing, Attracting, Developing, Retaining and Sustaining.
-Click on this link to take the survey and get the free results: https://www.edsitalentsurvey.com/talent-survey
+- Take the Talent Assessment.
+You’ll receive a report with specific information on how your company is doing in five critical areas related to talent, including: Assessing, Attracting, Developing, Retaining and Sustaining.
+The report also shows how your overall talent management strategy compares to other companies.

 These five steps are a good way to get your company started on the Career Sculpting journey.
 Of course, EDSI is here to support you every step of the way and would love to help you dig deeper to develop a more comprehensive and customized plan for your company.